-The voices are not just for those who struggle and thrive with DID.
-Trauma creates several aspects of ourselves that need our tending.
+Trauma creates severed aspects of ourselves that need our tending.
 The child that was hurt.
 The angry you who wants justice and revenge.
 The voices of fear, anger, innocence, dreams and hopes.
 This is were you get to be you.
 All the pieces and parts of you.

 Is trauma preventing you from being yourself?
 Does trauma haunt your life and relationships?Are you ready to take back you?

 Your trauma is not you.
 It is part of your story, of survival, strength and creativity.
 The shame you feel is not yours but that of those who hurt but did not break you.

 Survivors of trauma are not broken.
 Less than.
 Even though you carry deep shame about the pain you suffered.
 No, you are incredible, magical and gifted.
 You are special.
 Your experiences and how you adapted are what we do to survive.

 There is profound beauty when I am honored to bear witness to the healing of trauma.
 When I am taken on the journey of the survivor's story.
 When I am trusted to hold space, to listen and facilitate soul healing.
 To gather the splits, breaks and fractures.
 To hear each piece and parts story.
 And to be part of the souls journey back to its self.
 Each time, I witness how magnificent, forgiving and powerful the soul is.

 Dissociative Identity Disorder (DID) also know as Multiply Personality Disorder